 If you need more information about trekking or travelling in Nepal, please do not hesitate to contact us at Magical Nepal.

 Is Nepal safe for solo women travellers?
+I’ve been to India and was stared at a lot.

 Yes it is!
 Nepal is, on the whole, a very safe country for solo female travellers.
 The usual common sense applies, as it does everywhere.